zestia/ember-select-box/README.md

 * `style`
 * `on-select` useful for firing one-off actions when an option is selected
 * `value` can be anything
-* `label` used as the display text
+* `label` used as the display text by default
-* `component` name of a component to use for the option's display text
+* `component` optional name of a component to use for the option's display text

 Yielded API